7HR4IZ3/7HR4IZ3/README.md

 ## About Me

 I'm an 18 year old Nigerian programmer with a love for C Family, Python, Javascript.
-I ~~enjoy tackling challenging problems, learning new concepts~~ breaking and fixing things, and building innovative projects.
+I ~~enjoy tackling challenging problems and learning new concepts~~ breaking and fixing things while building innovative projects.

 - 🔭 I'm currently working on [Acode NodeJS](https://github.com/7HR4IZ3/Acode) - Fork of [Acode](https://github.com/deadlyjack/Acode), VSCode for mobile.
 - 🌱 I'm currently learning Rust programming language and integrating it into my projects.